dnsimple/dnsimple-support/content/articles/secondary-dns-provider-easy-dns.markdown

 ![DNSimple configuration is successful](/files/easy-dns-get-dns.png)

 Go through the payment process.
 Any plan supports secondary DNS.
 When you're finished, the domain is added and ready to be managed.
-Click on *manage*
+Click on *manage*.

 ![DNSimple configuration is successful](/files/easy-dns-ready-to-configure.png)